Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Analysis of Practical Covert Communications

-The pulse-to-pulse variation in channel gain represents the dynamic operating environment due to the mobility of Alice, Bob, and Willie, as well as the surrounding reflecting objects.
+The pulse-to-pulse variation in channel gain models the dynamic operating environment caused by the mobility of Alice, Bob, and Willie, as well as the surrounding reflecting objects.
 Assigning a suitable probability distribution (e.g., Rayleigh, Rice, or Nakagami) to attenuation coefficients $a_b$ and $a_w$ (along with uniform phase distribution) yields a corresponding block fading model (see \cite[Ch.~2]{tse05wirelesscomm}).
-Here phases $\theta_b$ and $\theta_w$ are random for each pulse slot, which captures not only environment dynamics but also the drift of independent oscillators.
-However, we assume for simplicity that attenuation is constant on all channels.
+Phases $\theta_b$ and $\theta_w$ are random for each pulse slot, which captures not only environment dynamics but also the drift of independent oscillators.
+However, for simplicity, we assume that attenuation is constant across all channels.
 This models a scenario where, say, worst-case path-loss figures are employed.
 We defer the analysis of fully-dynamic channels to future work.